-With Best Wishes, Laura Lein, Ph.D.
-Dean and Katherine Reebel Collegiate Professor of Social Work Professor of Anthropology The University of Michigan
+Laura Lein, Ph.D.

+Dean and Katherine Reebel Collegiate Professor of Social Work

+Professor of Anthropology

 Section 1.01 Office of Field Instruction Welcome

 Welcome and congratulations on your admission to the School of Social Work!
 We are excited to have you join one of the greatest social work programs in the country, if not the world.
 You have made the right choice and we are looking forward to working with you over the course of your graduate education as you begin your professional journey.